mgold95/mgold95.github.io/about.md

 a Master of Science in Electrical and Computer Engineering student at the Georgia Institute of Technology, and a Computer Engineering alumnus of the University of Illinois at Urbana-Champaign.

-I've worked on a variety of side projects in my free time and have interned with [Akuna Capital][1], a proprietary trading firm based in Chicago, since March of 2014.
-Initially, I worked in C# as a desktop developer creating a proprietary trading application.
-In summer of 2016, I interned as a hardware engineer developing pieces of the trading engine.
-I will be joining Akuna for the beginning of my full-time career late June as a hardware & software engineer working on Akuna's trading engine.
+I've worked on a variety of side projects in my free time and have worked for [Akuna Capital][1], a proprietary trading firm based in Chicago, since March of 2014.
+My focus at Akuna has been using FPGAs to build low-latency trading strategies.
 For more information about my side projects and professional experience, please see my [GitHub profile][2], my [StackOverflow profile][3], my [LinkedIn profile][5], or [email me][4] to ask for my resume.